 “When we first launched the product, our first customer was on an Apple platform, so we used iPads, but we quickly learned that Chrome devices were more cost-effective,” he recalls.
 “We tested them and learned they were also easy to use with our proprietary app.”

 Because ER Express manages its customers’ support and service needs, Dixon realized that having a single platform makes things easier on the back end.
-He said they had discussed working with an open-device policy but decided to mandate Chrome.
-If a customer wants to use ER Express products, they must be willing to use the Chrome OS and devices.
+He said they had discussed working with an open-device policy, but decided instead to mandate Chrome.
+If a customer wants to use ER Express products, there must be a willingness to use the Chrome OS and devices.

-When a sign-in kiosk isn’t working, it’s easy for ER Express techs to identify a solution, because the platform is either a Chromebook or a Chromebase-Mini.
-They can quickly run diagnostics to make decisions and repairs.
-Focusing on the Google Chrome platform is a key to achieving success with support, and a reason why the company wants to continue working with Chrome into the future.
+When a sign-in kiosk isn’t working, it’s easy for ER Express techs to identify a solution since the platform is either a Chromebook or a Chromebase-Mini.
+They can quickly run diagnostics to make decisions and effect repairs.
+Focusing on the Google Chrome platform is key to achieving success with support, and a reason why the company wants to continue working with Chrome into the future.